davedittrich/python_secrets/README.rst

 * Uses the `openstack/cliff`_ command line framework.

-* Supports a "drop-in" model for defining variables to more easily support different use cases and combinations of secrets in a modular manner.
+* Supports a "drop-in" model for defining variables in a modular manner that is used to then construct a single file for use by Ansible or other applications.
+This is something like the `python-update-dotdee`_ program, but including secret setting and generation as well.

+* Like `python-update-dotdee`_, produces a single master file for use by Ansible commands (e.g. ``ansible-playbook playbook.yml -e @secrets.yml``)

-* Support multiple simultaneous sets of secrets for flexibility and scalability in multi-environment deployments.
+* Support multiple simultaneous sets of secrets for flexibility and scalability in multi-environment deployments and to support different use cases and combinations of secrets.

-* Produces a single master file for use by Ansible commands (e.g.
-  ``ansible-playbook playbook.yml -e @secrets.yml``)

 * Define variable names and associate types (e.g., ``password``, ``uuid4``, ``consul_key``).

-* Allow manual entry of values, or automatic generation according to type.
+* Allow manual entry of values, or automatic generation of secrets according to their type.

 * Generate unique values for variables, or use a single value per type to simplify use of secrets in access control of services